Browns Island Marathon

 Prizes and trophies

-There will also be a spot prize draw for all those present at prize giving.
+There will be a spot prize draw for all those present at prize giving including a top spot prize of a wetsuit kindly provided by Swim T3

 Marathon Swim Training Plan